origo-map/origo-documentation/content/layers.md

 `hasThemeLegend` | Whether extendedLegend or not.
 See [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, defaults to false.
 Has no effect if a [style](#style-basics) is also defined.
 `legendParams` | A getLegendGraphic parameters object, see [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, has no effect if a [style](#style-basics) is also defined.
 `imageFeatureInfoMode` | Sets the featureinfo mode for this image type layer.
 Alternatives are `pixel` which will produce feature info if the pixel queried of a feature of a visible layer isn't totally transparent and `visible` which works on transparent styles too. `always` will in addition produce feature info for layers that are not visible.
 Feature info is dependant upon `queryable` being `true`.
 If set will override the [map](settings.md#featureinfooptions) level option with the same name.
 If not set the featureinfo behaviour will be decided at the map level.
 Optional.
+`sourceParams` | A object with any additional params that can be added to the source and sent to the WMS server.
+For example CQL_FILTER can be provided as [cql](http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html) and there by filter on which objects should be included on a Geoserver layer.
+For a QGIS Server the param FILTER can be used in a similar maner, the syntax should be in OGC filter format.
+Other server specific params can also be set as DPI, BGCOLOR oc OPACITIES.
+Optional.

 Source options | Description
 ---|---